The Rape of Europa (book): Contents

 The book is chronological, starting with scattered events in the decade before World War II.
 During this time, the Nazis used their influence and money to acquire artwork, while dealers and the public at large were anticipating war.
 Discussion of Nazi occupation starts in the third chapter.
 The middle of the book discusses Nazi plundering during the war, as well as Soviet efforts to safeguard their treasures.
 Midway through the book, the role of American and Allied organizations is introduced, including the frustratingly tentative planning and lack of resources they faced.
 The book follows the path of liberation as the Allies push back the Axis, while missing art is searched for and recovered art conserved.
 The book concludes with chapters about post war activities: resolving problems of ownership, coordinating the return of stolen art, and attempting to collect what was yet missing.
 Philosophically intriguing are issues of who ultimately owns works of art.
 Since this last phase of recovery and restitution is ongoing, this book has a bearing on current activities.

 Awards

 The book won the National Book Critics Circle Award for general non-fiction in 1994.

 Documentary

 The Rape of Europa was adapted for a 2006 film of the same name.
-It was made for 1.3 million USD, with half underwritten by the National Endowment for the Humanities and the remainder underwritten by the National Endowment for the Arts, several other foundations, and one private investor.
+It was made for US$1.3 million.
+Half of the money came from the National Endowment for the Humanities; the National Endowment for the Arts, several other foundations, and one private investor provided the rest.

 Among the featured vignettes in the film is Jewish refugee Maria Altmann, who in 2006 restituted Gustav Klimt's 1907 masterpiece Portrait of Adele Bloch-Bauer I. Altmann was portrayed by Helen Mirren in the 2015 film Woman in Gold.

 Richard Berge, Nicole Newnham, and Bonni Cohen were nominated for the Writers Guild of America Award for Best Documentary Screenplay for The Rape of Europa.